openid/fapi/FAPI_2_0_Security_Profile.md

 An attacker that has access to the authorization response sent through a victim's browser can perform a browser-swapping attack as follows:

- 1. The attacker starts a new flow using his own browser and some client.
+ 1. The attacker starts a new flow using their own browser and some client.
 The client sends a pushed authorization request to the authorization server and receives a `request_uri` in the response.
     The client then redirects the attacker's browser to the